alexiszamanidis/2022/README.md

 | public/favicon.ico  | Favicon icon                          |
 | constants/index.tsx | Contains the data that are displayed  |
 | themes/default.tsx  | Contains the theme colors(light/dark) |

+### Scripts

+-   `install`

+    This script will install the dependencies and run the application

+    I combine this script with the [zsh-git-fzf](https://github.com/alexiszamanidis/zsh-git-fzf) plugin and [git worktrees](https://git-scm.com/docs/git-worktree) to be a more efficient and productive while I am working